-- 3.1 An initial safety assessment shall be carried out to determine any consequences for safety55. - 3.2 A detailed, comprehensive safety assessment shall be undertaken, unless the results of the initial safety assessment show that the scope of this assessment can be reduced. - 3.3 Comprehensive safety assessments shall demonstrate all applicable safety aspects are considered and that the system specifications and the relevant safety requirements are met.
+- 3.1 An initial safety assessment shall be carried out to determine any consequences for safety 65 . - 3.2 A detailed, comprehensive safety assessment shall be undertaken, unless the results of the initial safety assessment show that the scope of this assessment can be reduced. - 3.3 Comprehensive safety assessments shall demonstrate all applicable safety aspects are considered and that the system specifications and the relevant safety requirements are met. - 3.4 The scope, safety implications, and consequences of proposed modifications shall be reviewed by personnel not immediately involved in their design or implementation.